Geometric approach to stable homotopy groups of spheres II; Arf-Kervaire Invariants: The fundamental class of the canonical covering over -framed standardized immersion

 We may reformulate results by Lemma \ref{dd} using Definition \ref{negl}.

-\begin{proposition} Assume an element $[(g,\eta_N,\Psi)] \in Imm^{D}(n-2k,2k)$ is in the image of the vertical homomorphism in the diagram (\ref{5a}).
-Then this element is represented by a standardized immersion.
-Assume we have dimensions as in Theorem \ref{Th2}, then the element is pure in the sence of Definition \ref{negl}. \end{proposition}
+\begin{proposition} Assume an element $[(g,\eta_N,\Psi)] \in Imm^{D}(n-2k,2k)$ is in the image of the vertical homomorphism in the diagram $(\ref{5a})$.
+Then this element is represented by a standardized immersion, which is pure in the sense of Definition $\ref{negl}$. \end{proposition}